syncfusion-content/uwp-docs/uwp/SfAccordion/Getting-Started.md

 {% endtabs %}

-## Adding children to SfAccordion control
+## Adding Children to SfAccordion Control

 `SfAccordion` accepts `SfAccordionItem` as its children when added directly.
 Here five SfAccordionItems are added as the children of the SfAccordion.